chandan-collab/ai_restaurant_assistant/README.md

 use python  3.9+ to 3.11
-create a .env file inside restaurant_chatbot folder in .env fill these with your keys and
+create a .env file inside restaurant_chatbot folder in .env fill these with your keys and db path
           OPENAI_API_KEY="your_open_api_key"
           TWILIO_ACCOUNT_SID="twilio_sid_token"
           TWILIO_AUTH_TOKEN="twilio_auth_token"